This, right here, is a bowl of feel-good-food.

 100 % whole foods.
 Vegan.
 Dairy & gluten free.
 Packed full of flavor.

-In case you haven’t tried one of these amazing concoctions yet, they’re loving known in the foodie world as Buddha Bowls.
+In case you haven’t tried one of these amazing concoctions yet, they’re lovingly known in the foodie world as Buddha Bowls.

 Buddha bowls are usually composed of the following: